Draco (military standard)

 The draco ("dragon" or "serpent", plural dracones) was a military standard of the Roman cavalry.
 Carried by the draconarius, the draco was the standard of the cohort, as the eagle (aquila) was that of the legion.

-The draco may have been introduced to the Roman army after the Dacian wars by Dacian, Sarmatian units in the 2nd century.
-According to Vegetius, in the 4th century a draco was carried by each legionary cohort.
+The draco may have been introduced to the Roman army after the Dacian Wars by Dacian (see Dacian draco) and Sarmatian units in the second century.
+According to Vegetius, in the fourth century a draco was carried by each legionary cohort.

 Literary descriptions

 The Greek military writer Arrian describes the draco in his passage on cavalry training exercises, calling it "Scythian":

 The Scythian banners are dracontes held aloft on standard-length poles.
 They are made of colored cloths stitched together, and from the head along the entire body to the tail, they look like snakes.
 When the horses bearing these devices are not in motion, you see only variegated streamers hanging down.
 During the charge is when they most resemble creatures: they are inflated by the wind, and even make a sort of hissing sound as the air is forced through them.

 Arrian says the colorful banners offer visual pleasure and amazement, but also help the riders position themselves correctly in the complicated drills.
 The Gallo-Roman Latin poet Sidonius Apollinaris offers a similar, if more empurpled, description.